Genivia/ugrep/README.md

                   default, ugrep is case sensitive.

            --include=GLOB
-                  Search  only  files whose path name matches GLOB (using wildcard matching).
-A path name glob can use *, ?, and  [...]  as  wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
+                  Search only files whose name matches GLOB (using wildcard match- ing).
+A glob can use *, ?, and [...] as  wildcards,  and  \  to quote a wildcard or backslash character literally.
+If GLOB con- tains /, file pathnames are matched.
+Otherwise  file  basenames are  matched.
 Note  that --exclude patterns take priority over --include patterns.
 This option may be repeated.

            --include-dir=GLOB
-                  Only  directories  whose  path name matches GLOB are included in recursive searches.
-Note that --exclude-dir patterns take  pri- ority over --include-dir patterns.
+                  Only directories whose name matches GLOB are included in  recur- sive  searches.
+If GLOB contains /, full pathnames are matched.
+                  Otherwise basenames are matched.
+Note that  --exclude-dir  pat- terns  take  priority  over --include-dir patterns.
 This option may be repeated.

            --include-from=FILE
-                  Read the globs from FILE and search only files whose  path  name matches  one  or more globs (using wildcard matching).
-Comments starting with a `#' and empty lines in FILE are ignored.
+                  Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
+Lines starting  with  a  `#'  and empty lines in FILE are ignored.
+This option may be repeated.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are expanded when columns are counted.

            -L, --files-without-match
                   Only  the names of files not containing selected lines are writ- ten to standard output.
 Pathnames  are  listed  once  per  file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard  output.   ugrep  will only search a file until a match has been found,  making  searches  potentially  less  expensive.
                   Pathnames  are  listed  once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays the LABEL value when input is read from standard  input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force output to be line buffered.
 By default,  output  is  line buffered  when  standard output is a terminal and block buffered otherwise.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM matches.

            -N, --only-line-number
                   The line number of the match in the file is output without  dis- playing  the  match.
 The line number counter is reset for each file processed.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
 This  option  is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
 This option may be repeated.

            -o, --only-matching
                   Prints only the matching part of the lines.
 Allows  a  pattern match  to  span  multiple  lines.
 Line  numbers for multi-line matches are displayed with option -n, using  `|'  as  the  field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.